 Where to start when choosing the right furniture for your garden?
 It's vital to first work out how you use your garden – do you enjoy hosting parties (lots of seating needed), or prefer to relax in privacy?
 Are you a sun worshipper, in which case a lounge chair is essential, or a consummate cook (think large and sturdy garden dining table or dining set)?

-The biggest win when buying garden furniture is picking items that are durable and well built, without sacrificing comfort and style.
+When choosing your garden furniture, our advice is to pick items that are durable and well built, without sacrificing comfort and style.
 Size matters, too: if your furniture is too small, you won’t want to spend much time using it; too large, and your garden will feel compromised.

-Read on for comprehensive coverage of all these factors in choosing your garden furniture – and inspiring examples, too!
+Read on for comprehensive coverage of all these factors in choosing your garden furniture – and inspiring examples, too.
+Then head to our dedicated garden hub for more advice and inspiration.

 Choosing the right garden furniture material